 One of the cheaper ways to help your body recover after exercise is using a foam roller.
 Foam rolling is a great way to loosen up tight muscles/muscle groups and release tense trigger points.
 The Trigger Point GRID Foam Roller has a great surface feel is sturdy so you can rest your whole weight on it and is small enough to store easily.

 Theragun have taken the standard foam roller to the next level.
-You roll on this much like a regular foam roller to relieve/prevent any muscle soreness but the Theragun Wave Duo also vibrates to really get deep and target specific areas.
+You roll on this much like a regular foam roller to relieve/prevent any muscle soreness but the Theragun Wave Duo and Solo also vibrates to really get deep and target specific areas.
+The Solo is great to travel with because of its size but is also great at targeting specific areas of tension.

 The Fitness-Mad Spikey Massage Balls come as a pack of three and each ball varies in its hardness.
 These are great to not only relieve tension where rollers are harder to use (buttocks and feet for example) but they also help to improve circulation which in turn leads to faster recovery.